 Facebook’s audience targeting is what really sets it apart from Google Ads.
 Since Facebook users aren’t on social media actively looking for a product or service, the platform encourages conversions by giving advertisers comprehensive targeting options—including factors like age, gender, income, and interests—that align closely with ad content.
 This is what makes Facebook marketing and Facebook advertising effective, despite the audience lacking the same level of intent as Google Ads.

 Actual ad creation within Facebook is relatively easy.
 As mentioned, ads are built using the user-friendly Facebook Ads Manager.
 To build ads, click the “Create” button on your account dashboard, then choose your ad format, select your audience, edit ad settings, and create ad copy and images.
-Get step-by-step instructions on how to create a Facebook ad.

 When carefully crafted and expertly targeted, Facebook ads can capture latent user interest that both increases brand awareness and generates sales.
 It’s important to note, however, that it may take more time to convert Facebook leads to customers as they are not actively seeking your product or service.